A living document on how to juggle these damned things.

 Classic McEliece is another PQ-secure KEM that is built on code-based cryptography (instead of lattices, like ML-KEM or Kyber).
 It is a fourth-round candidate in NIST’s PQC KEM competition, a proposed ISO standard, and the general McEliece public-key encryption design has a long and robust history behind it.

-output without also committing to the encapsulated shared secret ciphertext.
-But that’s it.
-Classic
+without also committing to the encapsulated shared secret ciphertext.
+But

-message under any decryption key, not just the decryption key associated
+under any decryption key, not just the decryption key

-allows us to generate the same shared secret K from multiple ciphertexts for any key pair, Classic
+us to generate the same shared secret K from multiple ciphertexts for any key

 Since Classic McEliece is also an implicitly rejecting KEM, it lacks the X-BIND-CT-PK and X-BIND-CT-K properties too.